 As we detail in our Step-By-Step Guide to Trap-Neuter-Return (available at alleycat.org/TNRGuide), the first thing to do in TNR is to plan out every step in the process.
 In this case, we started by recruiting help from a caregiver and establishing a feeding aschedule.

-Yes, it is allowable and safe to feed community cats during COVID-19.
+Since the beginning of the pandemic it has been allowable and safe to feed community cats.
 Just make sure to maintain social distancing every step of the way.
 In fact, feeding cats on a schedule is critical to TNR.
 If cats know they’ll find a meal they form a habit of coming out to a certain place at a certain time.
 That makes your trapping life much easier!

 We provided one of the apartment complex caregivers with cat food and advised her to feed the cats every morning around 5:30 a.m.—except the day before trapping and on trapping day itself.
 That way, the cats were hungry and enticed by the food in the traps.